 Alice was a co-founder and past president of REACH (Reconstructionist Educators' Association of Chicago) and is currently an active member of RENA (Reconstructionist Educators of North America).

 Contact Assistant at 424.214.7473

 Director, Early Childhood Center

 Julie Dubron serves as the Director of the Early Childhood Center at Kehillat Israel.
-This includes the preschool, and the infant and toddler programs at the Parenting Center.
+This includes the preschool, and the infant and toddler programs at the KI Family Center.
 Julie lives in the San Fernando Valley and has two young sons who inspire her to continually grow and learn as both a parent and an educator.

 Julie holds a Bachelors Degree in Liberal Studies and a California State Child Care Center Development Permit.
 Additionally, she holds a Masters Degree in Educational Psychology from California State University, Northridge.
 She has worked in the field of early care and education for over 20 years, in both direct service and administration.
 She has been an administrator at several child care centers and worked in a publicly funded resource and referral agency with family child care providers to develop home-based programs and address identification of risk-factors for developmental delays.
 Additionally, Julie has served as a mentor to students entering the teaching profession.
 Most recently she has worked in the Los Angeles Unified School District in their Ready for School Program providing intensive trainings for parents, preschool and kindergarten teachers and administrators.

 Julie values practices that bring the outdoor and indoor learning environments together harmoniously allowing children an appreciation of the diversity in nature, supports what is meaningful to them and sparks their inborn curiosity to continuously learn.